3 Min Read

 What Renovation Adds The Most Value

 The beauty with remodeling vs buying new Alachua County home properties is you can space out the upgrades.
 Maybe this year you upgrade the kitchen and next year you upgrade the master bathroom.
 It helps spread out the expenses.
 Plus, you can decide what to renovate based on what adds the most value.
-New roofs tend to add significant value, as does a new bathroom.
+New roofs tend to add significant value, as does a new bathroom or in-law suite.
 This will depend on the exact neighborhood and the renovations you make, but when you renovate your home you will be pumping up the property value.

 Is It Worth It To Renovate A Home?